 Not checking where souvenirs are from

 If buying souvenirs is one of the nicest things to do in Prague, beware that some of the shops in the Old Town sell anything but local products: Italian leather bags; made in China stuff; Russian matrioska dolls and even Thai massage places are all out of place in the capital of the Czech Republic.
+Locals will know where to go for actual souvenirs, so you may hire a local to guide you around here.

 Riding fake vintage cars